amitu/amitu.github.com/_posts/2013-12-13-on-sc-verdict-on-ipc377.md

 But that is not the case.
 A case is "this must be BECAUSE X".
 The argument is the part of the case.
-When a judge says no to "this must be BECAUSE X" he is not saying no to "this must be", and if someone else brings "this must be BECAUSE Y", and the judgement is ok, fine, then it must not be seen as a reversal of the case.
+When a judge says no to "this must be BECAUSE X" he is not saying no to "this must be", and if someone else brings "this must be BECAUSE Y", and the judgment is ok, fine, then it must not be seen as a reversal of the case.

 What I am trying to say is that laymen try to summarize complicated cases by simple slogan like lines, but the judge is not looking at that simple slogan, he is looking at something else.

-If you only look at the slogan, you may feel that judgement is being reversed, but nothing like that is actually happening.
+If you only look at the slogan, you may feel that judgment is being reversed, but nothing like that is actually happening.

 **The two stories of IPC 377**